“I’ll consider the expense, but first send me a business case.”

 Once the question is asked, listen and write down exactly what they say.
 You can ask clarifying questions, but don’t debate.
 Just listen.

 You’ll hear many perspectives on what creates value for each executive and the parent company overall.
-For example:

 - A sales executive might say that getting out to three cities in a day to create customer-facing opportunities has a direct impact on the firm’s top-line revenue.